-Radicalisation refers to the process by which a person comes to support terrorism and forms of extremism.
+Radicalisation refers to the process by which a person, or learner, comes to support terrorism and forms of extremism.
 Extremism is vocal or active opposition to fundamental British values, such as democracy, the rule of law, individual liberty, and mutual respect and tolerance of different faiths and beliefs.

-Schools have a duty to prevent children from being drawn into terrorism.
-The DSL will undertake Prevent awareness training and make sure that staff have access to appropriate training to equip them to identify children at risk.
+Schools have a duty to prevent learners from being drawn into terrorism.
+The DSL/Prevent Lead will undertake more in-depth Prevent awareness training and make sure that staff have access to appropriate training to equip them to identify learners at risk.
+The DSL/Prevent Lead will also ensure that any information around referrals to Prevent as shared in the same way any safeguarding information is shared when a learner moves schools.